 All automatic pool skimmers and automatic pool vacuums should be specifically designed for the type of pool that you have.
 For instance, use a vacuum that is designed for use on a vinyl pool liner if that is what is installed in your pool, or use a skimmer designed for an above ground pool if you have an above ground pool.
 In addition to using an automatic cleaner, the steps and sides of the pool are scrubbed with a long-handled brush on a regular basis.
 Signs of neglectful cleaning include algae or debris in the pool or filters and unbalanced chemicals within a short time of regular pool upkeep.

 To maintain pool tile, professional pool cleaners use a variety of tools, including chemicals that balance the water in the pool.
-Tile that is properly care for is clean and isn’t overly slipper.
+Tile that is properly cared for is clean and isn’t overly slippery.
 If the tile is extremely slippery, algae may be the cause.
-Most professional scrub the tile and grout with a soft brush as part of regular cleaning, but may also use a cleaner designed for use in and around pools.
+Most professionals scrub the tile and grout with a soft brush as part of regular cleaning, but may also use a cleaner designed for use in and around pools.